 The Company is routinely subject to other civil claims, litigation and arbitration, and regulatory investigations arising in the ordinary course of our present business as well as in respect of our divested businesses.
-These claims and litigations include claims related to the Company's current services and operations, as well as our historic operations.
+These claims, lawsuits and other proceedings include claims related to the Company's current services and operations, as well as our historic operations.